cseljatib/cseljatib.netlify.app/content/home/coursework.md

 weight: 7

 title: Coursework
-subtitle: Depending on their main topic, this section offers some material I often use to accompany my teaching duties.
+subtitle: This section offers some material covering topics I often cover or use to accompany my teaching.
+Main disciplines segregate the topics.

 content:
   # Filter on criteria